nadiaspn0503/Module-17-Practical-Assignment-3/README.md

 Before we build our first model, we want to establish a baseline.
 What is the baseline performance that our classifier should aim to beat?

 - A random classifier model was used as the baseline.
 This model took about 0.0044 seconds to train.
 Recall will be the initial evaluation metric with a confusion matrix being used as well.
 The recall score of the random classifier model is about 0.5031.
-There were a significant number of true positives and a low number of true negatives.
+There were a significant number of true negatives and a low number of true positives.
 However, the number of false negatives and false positives were about the same and higher than the true positives.
 This is the baseline performance that we should aim to beat.
 ![Confusion matrix of the Baseline model](https://github.com/user-attachments/assets/72fab45e-61b1-439c-b73c-6ff9dce0b54d)

 ### Problem 8: A Simple Model